Kepo Blog

 Create a comparison graphic: RSS reader for reading inbox, Kepo for desktop feed monitoring.

-Many people can use both: a full reader for weekly catch-up, and a Kepo widget for the few feeds that should stay visible every day.
+Many people can use both: a full RSS reader for weekly catch-up, and a desktop RSS widget in Kepo for the few feeds that should stay visible every day.

 Is Kepo an RSS reader?